- Politics and Social Issues»

 The second cultural barrier set up is the cultural and language frame of reference of a minority group.
 In sum, there are oppositional and non-oppositional cultural differences a minority group can state it has before or after it becomes a minority to the dominant race (Ogbu, 1992).
 “Non-oppositional cultural/language frames of reference are due to primary cultural/language differences” which lead to “a cultural frame of reference that is merely different, not oppositional” and therefore, are seen “as barriers to overcome” (Ogbu 1992 pg.
 289).
 This non-opposition is set before a minority becomes a minority (Ogbu, 1992).
 “Oppositional or ambivalent cultural frames of reference are due to secondary cultural/language differences.
 The latter are differences that arose after a group has become a minority” and are “thus the product of reactions to a contact situation, especially one that involves the subordination of one group by another.
 At the beginning of the contact, both the dominant group and the minority group are characterized by primary cultural differences.
 But subsequently, the minorities develop new cultural features and reinterpret old ones in order to cope with their subordination or oppression” (Ogbu, 1992, pg 289).
 When African Americans were attempting to educate themselves, they needed to adapt their own curriculum that would coincide with the White school curriculum (Butchart, 2010).
 The United States government enacted the NAACP to ensure that Black schools were getting funded and were getting outfitted with proper material (Butchart, 2010).
 The Black community was developing new cultural features, such as White education, into their culture in order to become less of a minority and looked at as equals.

 Historically, newly freed black slaves wanted to emancipate themselves from their former owners in order to show independence which they did through the white education system.
 The same theory could stand true today.
 From a business end, roughly 83% of all firms in America were owned by whites in 2007 (U.S. Department of Commerce, 2007).
 In order to break through the barrier of mistrust or finding the faults in the white education system, African Americans must have a vision for themselves which is longitudinal.
+The end goal being, "white" success.

 The Third Barrier - Degree of Trust